England has now moved to Step 4. Review our guide to find out what changed on 19 July.

 Open businesses, services and venues

-• Non-essential retail
+• Essential and non-essential retail

 • Indoor leisure and sports facilities (e.g. indoor leisure centres and gyms, indoor swimming pools, indoor sports courts, indoor fitness and dance studios, indoor riding arenas, and indoor climbing walls).
-These should be used for individual exercise, or exercise with your household or support bubble.

-• Community centres and halls and libraries
+• Conference centres and exhibition halls

 • Services provided by cleaners, nannies and tradespeople who are required to work in other people's homes.

 • Places of worship (following the gathering limits)

 The full list of businesses allowed to reopen in Step 3 of the Roadmap out of lockdown is available on the government website.

 or civil partnership celebrations can take place with as many